Aim26

 The Group will seek to achieve its investment objective through investing in UK-based pre-seed and seed stage businesses which show strong growth potential and offer attractive risk weighted returns.
 Forward Ventures will typically seek to secure a significant minority stake in its invested businesses, while also maintaining an appropriate level of diversification within the portfolio with the majority of investments typically comprising under 10 per cent of NAV.

-Forward Partners will seek investments in digital businesses utilising eCommerce, marketplace and applied AI operating models, but will also consider investment opportunities outside its core focus which offer significant return potential and in which the Directors have the necessary expertise and experience to be able to identify and manage the opportunity.
+Forward Partners will seek investments in digital businesses utilising Web3, marketplace and applied AI operating models, but will also consider investment opportunities outside its core focus which offer significant return potential and in which the Directors have the necessary expertise and experience to be able to identify and manage the opportunity.

 Form of investment